 Here are our dedicated articles covering the new cabins, to help you know what to expect on board.

-Do bear in mind that on routes with both MAXs and wide-body aircraft operating, like the Boeing 787-10s on Bali and Chennai, you’ll get a better experience in both cabins on the larger aircraft, compared to the 737 MAX.
+Do bear in mind that on routes with both MAXs and wide-body aircraft operating, like the Boeing 787-10s and Airbus A350s on Colombo, Guangzhou and Hanoi, you’ll get a better experience in both cabins on the larger aircraft, compared to the 737 MAX.

 The differences here include direct aisle access regardless of your seat allocation in Business Class, plus a wider seat, while in Economy Class there’s more legroom and recline, plus AC charging sockets, on the wide-body jets.